nickadam/restic-docker/README.md

 # restic-docker
-A docker container for restic backups
+A docker container for restic backups to s3